ThDegen/AI-Real-Image-Classification/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-++
 Student s250247 was responsible for filling in the MLOps canvas, managing version control using DVC, creating and managing the Google Cloud environment, and developing the Docker containers.
+Student s252653 was responsible for writing the scripts of model and dataset, editing model code suitable for lightning, creating unit tests, deploying backend and frontend, writing frontend, transforming api made by torch to the ONNX.
+Student s256664 ++
+Student s243973 ++
 All team members contributed to the codebase, documentation, and participated in problem-solving discussions.
-We have used generative AI tools, specifically Claude, to assist in clarifying technical concepts.
-Additionally, Claude Agent was used for debugging.
+We have used generative AI tools, specifically Claude and Gemini, to assist in clarifying technical concepts.
+Additionally, Claude Agent and Copilot was used for debugging.

 ## Project Description